unoplatform/uno.toolkit.ui/doc/controls/ShadowContainer.md

 ![Green shadow covers red](../assets/green-shadow-cover.png)

-Now, let's change the shadow order and place the red shadow in the end.
+Now, let's change the shadow order and place the red shadow at the end.
 See that the red shadow, now, overlaps the green one:

 ```xml
 xmlns:utu="using:Uno.Toolkit.UI"